AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [rs/RECURRING_SCHEDULE]…​ [ots/ONE_TIME_SCHEDULE]…​ [g/GOALS] [mh/MEDICAL_HISTORY] [l/LOCATION] [t/TAG]…​`

 <div markdown="span" class="alert alert-info">:bulb: **Tip:**
-A client can have any number of recurring schedule, one time schedule, or tags (including 0).
+- A client can have any number of recurring schedule, one time schedule, or tags (including 0).
 </div>

-<div markdown="block" class="alert alert-warning">:exclamation: **Note**
+<div markdown="block" class="alert alert-warning">:exclamation: **Note:**<br>
-A client should have at least have a name and a phone number to be added.<br>
+- A client should have at least have a name and a phone number to be added.<br>
-Any date provided that excludes year will be treated as a date in the current year.<br>
+- Any date provided that excludes year will be treated as a date in the current year.<br>
-A client with a recurring schedule or one time schedule that conflicts with other clients' sessions will still be added.<br>
+- A client with a recurring schedule or one time schedule that conflicts with other clients' sessions will still be added.<br>
-Use the edit command to rectify any conflicting schedules.
+- Use the edit command to rectify any conflicting schedules.
 </div>

 * For `NAME`, `GOALS`, `MEDICAL_HISTORY`, and `LOCATION`, these fields accept all ASCII characters.